Rae Luckock: Background and early life

 Luckock was raised on a family farm in Arthur, Ontario.
-Her father, James J. Morrison, was a founder of the United Farmers of Ontario and served as the party's general secretary during the UFO's years in power.
+Her father, James J. Morrison, was a founder of the United Farmers of Ontario and served as the party's general secretary during the UFO's years in power and was leader of the party that won the 1919 Ontario election (he declined being Premier of Ontario).

-In 1914, she married Richard Luckock, a tool-and-die maker, and the couple ultimately settled in Toronto.
+In 1914, she married Richard Luckock, a tool-and-die maker, and the couple ultimately settled in Toronto on 527 Crawford Street in west end.

 Luckock worked as a seamstress during the Great Depression but had to go on social relief when she became unemployed.
 During this period, her daughter contracted scarlet fever and died.
 The tragedy motivated Luckock's lifelong fight for social programs.

 Co-operative Commonwealth Federation

 Rae Luckock joined the Co-operative Commonwealth Federation (CCF) at its inception in 1932 and served as a local party activist.
-She ran for the Toronto school board several times before winning election as a trustee in 1943.
+She ran for the Toronto school board five times before winning election as a trustee on her sixth try in January 1943.
 Later that year she was the CCF's successful candidate in Bracondale for the provincial election and resigned her position on the school board.